 The northeastern states have the most boarding schools.
-The international airports at Boston and New York make these schools fairly accessible from just about anywhere in the nation.
-Most boarding schools are located in rural areas where they have plenty of room to spread out, and offer physical plants and facilities necessary to carry out their programs.
+The international airports in Boston and New York make these schools fairly accessible from just about anywhere in the nation.
+Most boarding schools are located in rural areas where they have plenty of room to spread out and offer the physical plants and facilities necessary to carry out their programs.

 Andover, Exeter, Hotchkiss, Lawrenceville, and Choate are examples of famous old boarding schools.
 These schools are certainly fine schools with excellent faculty as well as all the academics, athletics, and extracurricular activities you could imagine.
 Unfortunately, these and several other boarding schools are extremely competitive.
 Don't be discouraged, because there are dozens of less famous boarding schools which can provide a superb residential school experience for your child.

-Develop a short list of schools comprised of a safe school which you know you can get into, another one which is a bit more of a reach, and another school which is a definite reach.
+Develop a shortlist of schools comprised of a safe school that you know you can get into, another one that is a bit more of a reach, and another school that is a definite reach.
 This will allow you to hedge your bets and ensure that your daughter will get into at least one of the schools on your list.

 Why boarding school?